ewsandor/sl-avr-emu/README.md

 Sandor Labs AVR Emulator
 ========================
-**Ed Sandor** -- September 2020
+**Ed Sandor** - September 2020
 -------------------------------

-A basic AVR Emulator to teach myself some details of microcontroller opcodes and memory concepts
+A basic AVR emulator to teach myself some details of microcontroller opcodes and memory concepts